Rambha (apsara): Encounter with Vishvamitra

 Rambha and other apsaras are frequently sent by the king of the devas, Indra, to seduce rishis (sages) and ensuring that they don't gain divine powers by self-abnegation and austerities.

 The Bala Kanda of the epic Ramayana narrates that Rambha is instructed by Indra to disturb the penance of Vishvamitra, a sage who had been previously seduced by another apsara named Menaka.
-Realising Indra had sent another nymph to lure him, an infuriated Vishvamitra curses her to transform into a rock for ten thousand years till a Brahmina relieves her from the curse.
+Realising Indra had sent another nymph to lure him, an infuriated Vishvamitra curses her to transform into a rock for ten thousand years till a Brahmin relieves her from the curse.

-Rape by Ravana
+Assaulted by Ravana

 Rambha is described as the consort of Nalakuvara, the son of Kubera, the king of the Yaksha.

 In the Uttara Kanda of the Ramayana, Ravana, the king of Lanka and the half-brother of Kubera, saw Rambha on a mountain and was captivated by her beauty.
 He sought her to fulfil his lust, but she protested by telling herself his daughter-in-law.
-However, Ravana mocks her by stating that an apsara belongs to no one and proceeds to rape her.
+However, Ravana mocks her by stating that an apsara belongs to no one and proceeds to assault her.
 After the event, Rambha sought her husband and told him what had transpired.

 Outraged, Nalakuvara curses Ravana to have his head burst into seven pieces if he ever committed violence against a woman out of lust.
 Sita, the wife of Rama, who Ravana later forcefully abducts, is saved from Ravana's lust only due to the curse.
 His abduction of Sita leads to his death at the hands of Rama.